migramirez2/Harmony-ONE/progress/alaina-furstenberg.md

 2024-07-15 Mon: Updating the ONE Bot user guide and answering community questions on Twitter and in ONE Bot love.
+Found bugs in ONE Bot, in the payment process and in /bard, synced with Frank to correct these bugs and update the user guide.
 Launch tweet promoting gx.country, syncing with three sigma on the official launch tweets.

 ---